 Enthusiasm is a good place to start (that's what got me started at the beginning of my career), but over time and through trial, error and countless weddings, I've learned that being a wedding planner takes a lot more than a love for weddings.
-While I am not the perfect embodiment of these qualities (we're all human), here are some traits that I believe any person seriously interested in the field of wedding planning should have and/or be working on:
+While I am not the perfect embodiment of these qualities (we're all human), here are six traits that I believe any person seriously interested in the field of wedding planning should have and/or be working on:

-1. Be easy to reach.
 Almost more than any other thing you can do for your clients, few things will instill more confidence and trust in you as their planner than being in regular, timely communication with them.
 Brides need to know that a) you care about their wedding b) you're on top of things and c) you'll be there when/if they need you.
 So, if you are not willing and able to log many, many hours on email and the phone, this may not be in the industry for you.

-3. Be organized.
-Recently I invested in a new CRM Software that is changing my life.
-It has electronic task lists, contacts and projects, and is just all-round improving how I do business.
 Organization is hard work, and it's taken me years to streamline how I organize emails, contracts and contact information.
 It's often tedious work, but 100% necessary to deliver the quality work that weddings demand.
 My husband can tell you that our apartment is not always neat and tidy, but my email inbox always is.
 So, before you venture into wedding planning, take a look at your email inbox and determine if you are willing to master the organization that will ultimately be required of you.

-6. Be in love with it.
 Wedding planning is without a doubt the hardest work I have ever done, but it has also been the most rewarding work I have ever done.
 The blood, sweat and tears involved in working in this industry pale in comparison to the joy it brings you if you love it --- but only if you love it.
 Test the waters, shadow some planners and some wedding professionals and look for traces of joy you get from the work.
 If you find that you don't love it --- that's fine.
 But if you do --- go for it.
 Fewer things are more attractive to an engaged couple than a wedding vendor who is in love with her work.